-The CourtFormPrep program will help you fill out an inventory for an estate in Vermont.
+With this form, create an inventory for an estate in Vermont.
 You will list the value of real estate, personal property, bank accounts and debts or liens in the “decedent’s” estate.
 The decedent is the person who died.
-After you complete the interview, the program will produce an inventory you can file with the probate court.
+The form produces an inventory you can file with the probate court.

-This interview can help you prepare an inventory where there is a will, or where there is no will.
-You can also use this interview for a small estate and for ancillary estates.
+Use this form when there is a will, or where there is no will.
+You can also use a form for a small estate and for ancillary estates.
 An estate is called an “ancillary estate” when property is owned in Vermont but the person who died did not live in Vermont.

 You should not fill out the inventory until you have opened an estate in probate court.
 However, you can certainly print out the form and use it as a guide to collect the list of assets.
 After the court names you the administrator or executor of the will, you will have 30 days to file this form with the court.

 - a letter from the court that appoints you as administrator or executor of the will

 - a list of all the property of the estate and the value of each

 - a list of any liens on the property and the name of the lien holders — a lien can exist when the person who died had a loan or a debt

 PDF Version of the Form to Print or Fill Out

 This is the PDF version of the inventory form.